SeanKilleen/seankilleen.github.io/_posts/2024-02-05-my-current-approach-to-software-delivery.md

 When someone wants me or my team to succeed enough to offer their critical feedback, I want to honor that.
 I love for as many people to move toward this as possible, but that's a personal journey and doesn't happen overnight.

+## I Want a Team of Leaders

+I am very much inspired by the "leader/leader" model espoused in [L. David Marquet's book, "Turn the Ship Around"](https://davidmarquet.com/turn-the-ship-around-book/).
+There's a lot to unpack in a whole book but I'll sum it up by saying I want everyone to feel like they can be a leader at any time, and I want our team to operate as an empowered group of leaders with a common goal.

 ## The 30 Minute Rule

 Try to figure something out for 30 min before asking for help.
 You'll learn stuff and become more confident in your problem solving ability.